nichajasmine/Small-Cows/README.md

 To run the project, you will need to install the following dependencies:

 - Python 3.x
-- Install dependencies using the `requirements.txt` file:
+- Install dependencies using the `requirements.txt` file.
+In your terminal or command prompt, navigate to your project folder and run the following command:
 ```
 pip install -r requirements.txt
 ```